WHĀNAU | TEAM

 Tausilia Mcclutchie

-POUAKO - FACILITATOR
+POUAKO - FACILITATOR - TE WHANGANUI-A-TARA

 Iwi: Ngāti Porou & Ngāti Hāmoa (Samatau, Afega, Fusi, Faga)